CHARITIES and CAMPAIGNS

-We support a range of charities and groups each year, and give 100% of all profits to them.
+CHARITIES and CAMPAIGNSWe support a range of charities each year, and give 100% of all profits to them.
 We are delighted to have raised £3,127 in 2020 despite not being able to have our usual open days.
 We also contributed to much larger amounts by being part of The National Garden Scheme and Macmillan Cancer Support.

 When we are open for the National Garden Scheme, 100% of admission receipts and 20% of tea sales receipts go to them.
 Remaining % distributed to other nominated charities.